Olen Zellweger: Playing career

+Anaheim Ducks (2021–2026)

-He was drafted by the Anaheim Ducks of the National Hockey League (NHL) in the second round, 34th overall, of the 2021 NHL entry draft.
+Zellweger was drafted by the Anaheim Ducks of the National Hockey League (NHL) in the second round, 34th overall, of the 2021 NHL entry draft.
 Zellweger signed a three-year entry-level contract with the Ducks on August 13, 2021.
 Later that season he would make his professional debut with the San Diego Gulls, the American Hockey League (AHL) affiliate of the Ducks, playing a single playoff game and recording one assist.

 For the 2022–23 season, Zellweger returned to the Everett Silvertips of the WHL.
 On January 8, 2023, Zellweger, along with Ryan Hofer were traded to the Memorial Cup hosting Kamloops Blazers in exchange for four players and ten draft picks.
 Though the Blazers were eliminated from the Memorial Cup, Zellweger was named to the tournament's all-star team.
 He would go on to win his second Bill Hunter Memorial Trophy at the end of the year, the sixth Blazer to win the trophy.
 He was named to the Canadian Hockey League's (CHL) First All-Star team alongside Blazers' teammate Logan Stankoven, and CHL Defenceman of the Year.

 For the 2023–24 season, Zellweger again joined the San Diego Gulls, where he was named to the AHL All-Star Game.
 On January 23, 2024, Zellweger was called up to the Anaheim Ducks.
 He made his debut that night recording one assist in a win over the Buffalo Sabres.
 After four games, he was sent back to San Diego, where he represented the team at the 2024 AHL All-Star Classic.
 Zellweger was recalled again by Anaheim on March 1 and was leading all AHL rookie defencemen in goals, points and tied for the lead in assists and was third overall in overall rookie scoring, with 12 goals, 25 assists for 37 points in 44 games with San Diego.
 He scored his first NHL goal on March 31 beating goaltender Artūrs Šilovs of the Vancouver Canucks.
 He finished the season with Anaheim, scoring two goals and nine points in 26 games.

+During the 2026 Stanley Cup playoffs, Zellweger scored his first playoff goal late in the third period of Game 5 of the Ducks' second round series against the Vegas Golden Knights, tying the game at 2–2.

+Buffalo Sabres (2026–present)

+On June 26, 2026, Zellweger was traded by the Ducks to the Buffalo Sabres in exchange for a second-round pick in the 2026 NHL entry draft and forward Anton Wahlberg.
+As a pending restricted free agent, he signed a three-year, $9.3 million extension with the Sabres on July 1.